Innovation Collider Industry and Academic Faculty Advisors

 At the heart of the Sutardja Center for Entrepreneurship & Technology is the concept of an Innovation Collider.
 It is our highly applied and dynamic laboratory which combines education, research projects, and diverse mixtures of people that all collide to create innovation.

 Q: What is a Collider Project:

 Q: Who Participates

-Collider Experiments often include diverse mixtures of people including students, researchers, investors, entrepreneurs, and industry leaders.
+Collider Projects often include diverse mixtures of people including students, researchers, investors, entrepreneurs, and industry leaders.

 For Industry Experts, Investors, and Entrepreneurs, please see the General FAQ